 \quad In this paper, we study the optimal allocation problem faced by an investor holding ETH across direct holding, liquidity provision, and liquid staking, as well as the optimal timing to exit liquidity provision.
 We derive the necessary and sufficient conditions under which the investor chooses to provide liquidity and design a fee mechanism that aligns incentives for both the investor and the platform.
 We characterize the optimal exit time from the AMM pool and analyze the dynamics of the investor’s payoff.
 Without transaction fees, we analytically investigate the investor’s payoff dynamics and derive the first-order condition for the optimal stopping threshold.
 With transaction fees, we supplement our analysis with numerical experiments.
 In both scenarios, we find that a stop-loss strategy emerges as the most economically rational behavior.

-{\bf Acknowledgement}: Ruofei Ma is supported by the Columbia Innovation Hub grant and the Center for Digital Finance and Technologies (CDFT) grant.
+{\bf Acknowledgement}: We thank Tim Roughgarden for helpful discussions.
+Ruofei Ma is supported by Columbia-Ethereum Foundation Research Center for Blockchain Protocol Design fellowship, the Columbia Innovation Hub grant, and the Center for Digital Finance and Technologies (CDFT) grant.
 Wenpin Tang acknowledges financial support by NSF grant DMS-2206038, and the Tang Family Assistant Professorship.
 The works of Ruofei Ma and David Yao are part of a Columbia-CityU/HK collaborative project that is supported by InnoHK Initiative, The Government of the HKSAR and the AIFT Lab.